-Efficacy studies are undertaken under ideal research trial conditions and may not be transferable to a routine healthcare setting without evaluation of clinical effectiveness in such an environment.
-In one such study, researchers looked at clinical outcomes before and after the implementation of the combined FMF algorithm with subsequent Aspirin prophylaxis, serial scans at 28 and 36 weeks, and induction of labour from 40 weeks for women identified at high-risk.
-They used interrupted time series analysis, which accounts for confounders and temporal trends, to demonstrate an 80% reduction of preterm PE [18].
-They also demonstrated a 45% reduction of term SGA birth <10th centile which was attributed to the scheduled elective birth of high-risk pregnancies at 40 weeks of gestation, precluding the development of failed fetal growth in the post-term period [19].
-The same authors evaluated the impact of these improvements in pregnancy outcomes on the prevalence of perinatal death (PND) rate - combining stillbirth after 24 weeks and neonatal death (NND) within 28 days of birth [20].
-The perinatal death rate was reduced from 4.46/1000 to 2.78/1000 births with a screening program based on the NICE checklist versus the FMF combined screening.
+healthcare setting without evaluation of clinical effectiveness in such an environment.
+In one such study, researchers looked at clinical outcomes before and after the implementation of the combined FMF algorithm with subsequent Aspirin prophylaxis, serial scans at 28 and 36 weeks, and induction of labor from 40 weeks for women identified at high-risk.
+They used interrupted time series analysis, which accounts for confounders and temporal trends, to demonstrate an 80% reduction of preterm PE.
+They also demonstrated a 45% reduction of term SGA birth <10th percentile which was attributed to the scheduled elective birth of high-risk pregnancies at 40 weeks of gestation, precluding the development of failed fetal growth in the post-term period.
+19 The same authors evaluated the impact of these improvements in pregnancy outcomes on the prevalence of perinatal death (PND) rate-combining stillbirth after 24 weeks and neonatal death within 28 days of birth.
+The perinatal death rate was reduced from 4.46/ 1000 to 2.78/1000 births with a screening program based on the NICE checklist vs. the FMF combined screening.
 Specifically, there was a 70% reduction in PND associated with PE and/or FGR resulting in a fall in PND rates from 1.73/1000 to 0.48/1000 births (Fig. 4).
-It is therefore apparent that outcomes of pregnancies complicated by placental dysfunction might be improved by the implementation of first-trimester FMF combined screening and subsequent prophylactic Aspirin therapy, ultrasound monitoring and elective birth at 40 weeks' gestation in high-risk women in routine clinical practice.
+It is therefore apparent that outcomes of pregnancies complicated by placental dysfunction might be improved by the implementation of first-trimester FMF combined screening and subsequent prophylactic Aspirin therapy, ultrasound monitoring, and elective birth at 40 weeks' gestation in high-risk women in routine clinical practice.